callmeed/trivia_factory/README.md

 ### More examples

 ```
-# Math question can accept a max param that can limit the size of operands
+# Math question can accept a max param that can limit the size of operands (default is 100)
 q = TriviaFactory::MathQuestion.generate(20)
 q.to_h
 =>  {